manilajs/manilajs.com/README.md

 ### Starting work on a new meetup

-    git checkout -b meetup-009
+    # archive the old meetup into a branch
+    # (eh, shouldn't we use tags instead? dunno)
+      git push origin develop:meetup-010

 ### Deploying

     make deploy
-    # ...or: git push origin meetup-009:gh-pages
+    # ...or: git push origin develop:gh-pages develop

 Be sure to update Facebook's cache before sharing:

  * https://developers.facebook.com/tools/debug

-### index.html

-In index.html, you mostly only need to edit the `meta` and `link` tags up top.